-- 1. To encourage an understanding of central issues, topics and philosophers in the history of philosophy, from the ancient to the modern periods. - 2.
-To develop students' abilities to think, write, and speak critically and logically. - To enable students to challenge their own ideas and to develop self-understanding in the context of a diverse range of ideas which inform contemporary controversies and social conflict. - 4.
-To enable students to engage in independent philosophical research, and to be responsible for communicating their understanding of the issues researched and developed, including a working familiarity with current research methods.
+- 1. 'Explain and analyze central issues, topics, and philosophers in the history of philosophy, from the ancient to the modern periods. - 2.
+Write and speak critically and logically, applying various theories to specific cases and examples. - 3.
+Explain their own value system, evaluating their values in the context of a diverse range of ideas that inform contemporary controversies and social conflict. - 4.
+Create independent philosophical research, synthesizing a variety of sources, including traditional primary philosophical texts and secondary source commentaries. - 5.
+Demonstrate a working familiarity with current research methods, citation styles, and presentation techniques.